-Stormwater runoff is one of the primary sources of impairment to the Whetstone Creek Watershed.
-Stormwater runoff is a form of nonpoint source pollution, meaning that it does not come from a single source or follow a direct, identifiable route.12 In an undisturbed ecosystem, stormwater falls onto open grasslands, forests, and other natural areas where it slowly infiltrates the soil and is filtered.
+Stormwater runoff is one of the primary sources of impairment to the Walnut Creek River Watershed.
+Stormwater runoff is a form of nonpoint source pollution, meaning that it does not come from a single source or follow a direct, identifiable route.
+In an undisturbed ecosystem, stormwater falls onto open grasslands, forests, and other natural areas where it slowly infiltrates the soil and is filtered.
 In contrast, when stormwater falls on impervious surfaces, it is unable to penetrate through to the soil and instead runs off, often picking up pollutants and sediment along the way.
 Impervious surfaces are any surfaces that prohibit water from passing through.
 Examples of impervious surfaces commonly found in urbanized areas are paved roadways, parking lots, sidewalks, and rooftops.
 As the amount of impervious surfaces in an area increases, the volume and velocity of stormwater runoff increases with it.

 Another large contributor of nonpoint source pollution from stormwater runoff is agricultural runoff.
-While agricultural land uses do result in lower total amounts of stormwater runoff (compared with developed, urban areas) due to the land's permeability, the runoff that does enter the stream often picks up sediment, nutrients, chemicals or bacteria that have been
+While agricultural land uses do result in lower total amounts of stormwater runoff (compared with developed, urban areas) due to the land's permeability, the runoff that does enter the stream often picks up sediment, nutrients, chemicals or bacteria that have been applied to the land.

-12 D'Ambrosio, J., Lawrence, T., Brown, L. A Basic Primer on Nonpoint Source Pollution and Impervious Surface Fact Sheet.
-Ohio State University Extension.
-Web: http://ohioline.osu.edu/aex-fact/0444.html applied to the land.
 Agricultural runoff often results in increased levels of nitrogen and phosphorous in the waterways which may encourage the growth of certain types of algae that can be dangerous to humans and animals.
 A wide variety of practices, both structural and non-structural, are available to assist communities with managing stormwater.
-Several of the other tools recommended in this toolbox are also designed to achieve stormwater management.
+Several of the other tools recommended in this section are also designed to achieve stormwater management.
 For example, Low Impact Development, Riparian and Stream Setbacks, and Conservation Development can help communities achieve lower overall rates of stormwater runoff.